Piterowsky/file-upload-service/README.md

 Command to run application `docker-compose up --build`

-Web form for uploading file is on `http://localhost`
+Web form for uploading file is accessible from `http://localhost`

 ## Extending application for other file types
-At the moment server handle CSV file but is prepared to be extended with other file types.
-It just need to add new implementation of `FileParser` interface which handle parsing file content to list of key pair values `[columnHeader -> value]` and to add spring bean to switch [here](https://github.com/Piterowsky/samochody/blob/master/src/main/java/pl/piterowsky/cars/facade/CarFacade.java).
+To add new file extension it's just need to add new implementation of `FileParser` interface which handle parsing file content to list of key pair values `[columnHeader -> value]` and to add spring bean to switch [here](https://github.com/Piterowsky/samochody/blob/master/src/main/java/pl/piterowsky/cars/facade/CarFacade.java).

 ## Extending application for other model entities
 Simillary to extending supported file types it is possible to extend application for new entities.
 To do that need to be provided implementation of `FileConversionService` with new model class.